Naltrexone for Narcotics Addiction Treatment

 Method of Action

-Among the different types of narcotics addiction treatments, Naltrexone acts as a narcotic antagonist agent.
-As an antagonist agent, naltrexone ingredients work to repel narcotic materials at cell receptor site areas.
+Among the different types of narcotic addiction treatments, Naltrexone acts as a narcotic antagonist.
+As an antagonist, naltrexone’s ingredients work to repel narcotic materials at cell receptor sites.
 According to the National Institute on Drug Abuse, this method of action is intended to create an extinction effect that gradually reduces a person’s desire to use narcotic drugs.
 Based on a classical conditioning behavioral concept, extinction works by removing the reinforcing effects of narcotics (getting “high”), which in turn eliminates a person’s desire to engage in drug-seeking behaviors over time.

-While naltrexone does nullify the effects of narcotics on the body, as a narcotics addiction treatment, the drug may not eliminate a person’s cravings for narcotics.
-For this reason, some people end up surrendering to the cravings and stopping naltrexone treatments.
-On the other hand, Naltrexone works especially well for people who are highly motivated to stop using, such as professionals or people who are in the early stages of addiction.
+While naltrexone does nullify the effects of narcotics in the body, as a narcotic addiction treatment, the drug may not eliminate a person’s cravings for narcotics.
+For this reason, some people end up surrendering to the cravings and stopping naltrexone treatment.
+On the other hand, Naltrexone works especially well for people who are highly motivated to stop using.

 Treatment Protocols

-As naltrexone keeps the body from responding to narcotic drugs, anyone considering naltrexone as a narcotics addiction treatment will have to have completed a detox program or else stopped using narcotics on their own.
-Otherwise, any traces of narcotics in the body will trigger severe withdrawal symptoms.
+As naltrexone keeps the body from responding to narcotic drugs, anyone considering naltrexone as a narcotic addiction treatment will have to have completed a detox program or else stopped using narcotics on their own.
+An individual must be opioid free for seven to 10 days; otherwise, any traces of narcotics in the body will trigger severe withdrawal symptoms.

-When starting naltrexone treatments, doctors begin at a low dosage level and adjust dosages as needed.
-A person may remain on naltrexone for weeks, months or years depending on the severity of his or her addiction.
-As a general guideline, naltexone helps to prevent relapse episodes so a person can remain on naltrexone for as long as needed.
+When starting naltrexone treatments, doctors begin at a low dosage and adjust as needed.
+A person may remain on naltrexone for weeks, months or years, depending on the severity of his or her addiction.
+As a general guideline, naltrexone helps to prevent relapse episodes, so a person can remain on naltrexone for as long as needed.

 the Take-Away